We sort your Self Assessment for you. £169, all in.

 5. You’ll pay tax on rental profits at the tax rate corresponding to your tax band

-Here are the tax bands and tax rates in the UK – but be aware that from 2024, the UK government aims to reduce the basic rate to 19%:
+Here are the tax bands and tax rates in the UK in the 2024/25 tax year.

 Income Tax rate